jamescourtois/jamescourtois/source/_websites/naturalhopeherbals.md

 categories: [wordpress, woocommerce]
 ---

-Natural Hope Herbals is a custom wordpress and woocommerce build based on designs provided by Anda Creative.
+This was a single-developer build on behalf of Anda Creative for Natural Hope Herbals.
+This custom wordpress theme is based on the Underscores starter theme and integrates with WooCommerce.